revalgovender/wrestling-sorted/README.md

 - pgAdmin can be accessed at http://localhost:5050/
 - Database is seeded on startup
 - Database data is persisted when containers are stopped

+## Local venv

+- If you use PyCharm Community Edition, you can create a venv in the project root to enable code completion
+- Configure PyCharm's Python interpreter to use the venv

 ## Importing Highlights from YouTube